 I Had A Vision

 Having been in photography for a few years, I really wanted to produce photos with quality on par with the work of photographers I saw on photo sharing platforms.
-If you are wondering what the standard of these images are like, go to one of the photo sharing sites like this one and judge it for yourself.
+If you are wondering what the standard of these images are like, go to one of the photo sharing sites and judge it for yourself.

 Why do I want to improve my photos?